 Alf is transgender and identifies as agender and non-binary.
 We also talk about observing gender from a distance, the obstacles on their transition journey, hormone imbalances and the effects they can have, and asking the question ‘what makes a man a man, and a woman a woman?’
 [Transcript coming soon.]Details

 Robin is the mother of two sons, one of whom is transgender, and runs a project called Your Holiday Mom, which is all about offering LGBTQ youth a loving mother’s support between Thanksgiving and New Year’s Day.
 We also talk about the journey you go through as a parent as you support your child through their gender journey, the importance of a parents’ acceptance, how gender colours everything we choose for ourselves, our children and our world, and just being who you are.
-[Transcript coming soon.]Details
+[Transcript available.]Details

 Hannah is transgender, and although not fond of labels, the terms non-binary and asexual semi-resonate with her as well.
 We also talk about gender identity versus biology versus sexuality, to what degree gender defines you, why the term ‘gender confirmation surgery’ is a better term than ‘gender reassignment surgery’ and ‘sex change’, conforming to society’s norms, and ‘unconventional’ types of love, attraction, intimacy and relationships.
-[Transcript coming soon.]Details
+[Transcript available.]Details

 Ela identifies as a transgender woman and is an anti Intersex Genital Mutilation activist.
 We also talk about the roots of the word hermaphrodite, how the gender-critical movement is far from new, Hippocrates as a gender critical pioneer, the blatant suppression and erasure of transgender and intersex gods – and human beings – in art history and modern museums, and how history is starting to be unmasked.
 CW: castration.
 [Transcript coming soon]Details